HealthCo Healthcare and Wellness (HCW) H2 2025 earnings summary

 H2 2025 earnings summary

-FY 2025 results were significantly impacted by the receivership of Healthscope at its parent level, which represents 53% of earnings on a look-through basis, leading to suspension of distributions in H2 and an 18% year-over-year drop in FFO per unit.
+FY25 results were significantly impacted by the receivership of Healthscope at its parent level, which represents 53% of earnings on a look-through basis, leading to suspension of distributions in H2 and an 18% year-over-year decline in FFO per unit.

-Portfolio remains diversified and resilient, with 99% occupancy, 98% rent collection, and 11.5 years WALE, focused on medium and high-acuity critical services.
+Portfolio remains diversified and resilient, with 99% occupancy, 98% contracted rent collection, and 11.5 years WALE.

-Prudent capital management maintained, with gearing at 31%, at the low end of the target range.
+Prudent capital management maintained, with gearing at 31%, at the lower end of the target range.

 Financial highlights